The Ultimate Guide to Single Page Applications

 7. Lazy Loading

-– Code Splitting: The application is divided into smaller chunks and loaded on demand.
+– Code Splitting: The application is split into smaller chunks and loaded when necessary.

 8. Caching

-– Browser Caching: Static assets are cached in the browser for faster subsequent loads.
+– Browser Caching: Static assets loaded in the browser can be cached for faster subsequent loads.

-– Application-Level Caching: SPAs can implement their caching mechanisms for application data.
+– Application-level Caching: Single-page applications can own their particular caching engine for application data.

 Difference Between Single Page and Multi-Page Applications